 Richard joined Watsi on March 12th, 2013.
-Five years ago, Richard became the 1206th member to automatically support a new Watsi patient every month.
-Since then, 4,747 more people have become monthly donors!
-Richard's most recent donation traveled 8,500 miles to support Esther, a farmer from Kenya, to fund gynecological surgery.
+Seven years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation traveled 1,900 miles to support Jaebets, a future doctor from Haiti, to fund prep and travel for heart surgery.